 The annual lecturer report is the only mechanism we have to determine if our programs are effective.
 With that in mind, we ask that you take a few minutes to complete the report and send it to the State Lecturer by the December 31 deadline.

 Pomona Grange Recognition

-Certificates will be presented to all Pomona Granges completing a report.
-The certificate will reflect the level of achievement accomplished by the lecturer.
 Outstanding Lecturer Awards will be presented to up to five Outstanding Pomona Grange Lecturers, based upon the annual report.

 Subordinate Grange Recognition